-$Comparison \ of \ Year \ Ended \ December \ 31,2010 \ with \ the \ Year \ Ended \ December \ 31,2009$
+$Comparison \ of \ Year \ Ended \ December \ 31,2011 \ with \ the \ Year \ Ended \ December \ 31,2010$

 Net Sales.
-We recorded no commercial revenues for the years ended December 31, 2010 and 2009.
+We recorded no commercial revenues for the years ended December 31, 2011 and 2010.

 Research and Development Expenses.
-Research and development expenses were \$2,584,734 for the year ended December 31, 2010, compared to \$2,107,833 for the year ended December 31, 2009.
-The increase in expenses was primarily due to an increase in personnel, an increase in professional service fees and the initiation of key experiments in preparation for our next clinical trial, partially offset by a \$244,479 credit received from the Internal Revenue Service in payment for our application for the Qualifying Therapeutic Discovery Grant for qualifying 2009 research and development expenses.
+Research and development expenses were \$3,340,038 for the year ended December 31, 2011, compared to \$2,584,734 for the year ended December 31, 2010.
+The increase in expenses was primarily due to an increase in personnel to conduct increased development activities as well as prepare for our next clinical trial, an increase in development fees, the initiation of key experiments in preparation for our next clinical trial, and an increase in facilities costs due to increased activity in our laboratory, and was partially offset by a decrease in the engagement of consultants and a decrease in stock compensation expense.
+The increase in research and development expenses for the year ended December 31, 2011 compared to the year ended December 31, 2010 was also due in part to a one-time \$244,479 credit received from the Internal Revenue Service during the year ended December 31, 2010 in payment for our application for the Qualifying Therapeutic Discovery Grant for qualifying 2009 research and development expenses.
 We have made and expect to continue to make substantial investments in research and development in order to develop and market our technology.
 We expense research and development costs as incurred.
 Acquired research and development that has no alternative future use is expensed when acquired.
 Property, plant and equipment for research and development that has an alternative future use is capitalized and the related depreciation is expensed.

 General and Administrative Expenses.
-Our general and administrative expenses were \$2,216,043 for the year ended December 31, 2010, as compared to \$2,020,572 for the year ended December 31, 2009.
-The increase in expense is due to an increase in professional service fees as well as an increase in executive compensation costs, and was partially offset by a decrease in stock and bonus compensation expense.
+Our general and administrative expenses were \$2,406,269 for the year ended December 31, 2011, as compared to \$2,216,043 for the year ended December 31, 2010.
+The increase in expense is due to an increase in business development costs, an increase in investor relations outreach, an increase in stock compensation expense and an increase in facilities costs, and was partially offset by a reduction in professional service fees.